Jump to:

 Worst Time for a South African Safari

-October through February is the worst time for a South African safari.
+The worst time for a South African safari is from October until February.
 This is the rainy, warm summer season that makes wildlife viewing the most difficult.

 From November to April, South Africa experiences its summer “green” or low season.
 Prices are cheaper and you’re more likely to spot baby animals, but bigger animals are harder to spot with the lush vegetation.